-The Executive Leadership Development Program (ELDP) is an intensive, year-long program that includes both in-class and between session assignments.
+The Executive Leadership Development Program (ELDP) is an intensive, year-long program that includes both in-class and between-session assignments.
 To graduate from the program, participants must attend all four sessions and complete all ELDP required assignments and activities.

 Participants are required to attend all class sessions and every day during the sessions.
-The first three sessions are six days each, scheduled for Monday through Saturday; the last session is five days, Monday through Friday.
-The required assignments and the time during the program which they are due are:
+The first three sessions are typically six days each, scheduled for Monday through Saturday; the last session is five days, Monday through Friday.
+The curriculum is described below but may be adjusted to accommodate the unique aspects of each ELDP class.
+A final schedule of deadlines and assignments will be provided during the opening session.
+The anticipated assignments and the time during the program which they are due are: